 Founder & Chief Executive Officer

-Kirsta has been putting human traffickers in prison for the past decade of her 20-year prosecutorial career, most recently as the Deputy Criminal Chief of the Human Trafficking and Transnational/Organized Crime Section of the Office of the Attorney General of Texas.
+Kirsta has been holding traffickers accountable for the past decade of her 25-year prosecutorial career, most recently as the Deputy Criminal Chief of the Human Trafficking and Transnational/Organized Crime Section of the Office of the Attorney General of Texas.
 Responsible for several of the State’s first life sentences for trafficking, as well as regular verdicts of 40 years or more, Kirsta served as the lead prosecutor for the State of Texas in the takedown of Backpage.com in April 2018.

 Prior to her focus on trafficking, Kirsta prosecuted defendants for the physical and sexual abuse of children, sexual assaults of adults, and family violence from assault to capital murder at the Bexar County District Attorney’s Office from 2000 to 2015.
 It was during her time in San Antonio that she helped establish and lead the Bexar County District Attorney’s Human Trafficking Unit, as well as reinvigorating and leading the Alamo Area Coalition Against Trafficking.